GenioSainz/Array-Of-Clocks/README.md

 ```

-This example shows how the angles change as a function of the frameCount for a frameRate value of 10 and stopFrames 4  for two consecutive seconds.
+This example shows how the angles change as a function of the frameCount for a frameRate value of 10 and stopFrames value of 4 for two consecutive seconds.
 ```js

 frameRate  =  10 frames/s;